Code-Institute-Submissions/Milestone-Project_2-1/testing.md

 <code>

 2. Error message for images that failed to upload from API was only appearing on one side
-    * I had implemented a logic that would display a default shield image alongside an error message if the API failed to upload an image due to the url not working.
+    * I had implemented a logic that would display a default shield image alongside an error message if the API failed to upload an imagedue to the url not working.
 Unfortunately, the error message was only appearing on one side.
         * Fix: I needed to adjust the appended string that displays team inforamtion/stats into the cards so that I could pass in the teamNumber argument into the imgError function.
 This was needed, in additon to the specified image, to ensure the error message falls belwo the right team.
         The following code worked successfully in the end: